brentaro/QMK_HID_Gamepad_with_SOCD/README.md

 QMK Keymap(s) to emulate a Gamepad/All Button Controller with SOCD (Simultaneous Opposing Cardinal Directions) cleaning.
 For use with keyboards running QMK firmware.

 # Features
-- Effectively emulates a Hitbox Cross|Up style controller.
+- Effectively emulates an all-button controller.
-- SOCD Cleaning on DPAD, and both Analog sticks.
+- SOCD Cleaning on DPAD and both Analog sticks.
 - Can customize button layout by editing keymap (matrix).
 - Ideal for fighting games and platform fighters.
 - Can utilize third party program (i.e. Steam or x360ce) to emulate Xbox, Playstation, Nintendo controllers.